B21F6BB4-1C5E-4341-9402-72115F03EA26 07. October 2024

 The need for a modernised Internet

 Although the Internet was originally designed to be decentralised, centralised platforms have since become the measure of all things.
 The adoption of a secure trust infrastructure based on decentralised identities is therefore still pending.
 Technology now allows us to address this issue and create an ‘Internet Next Level’, which is crucial for our modern world - characterised by disinformation, cyber warfare and advancing digitalisation - so that we can move safely in the digital world and our future smart cities at the same time.
-This blog post highlights the important role that decentralised identities will play in the future of the internet and the global economy by cr
+This blog post highlights the important role that decentralised identities will play in the future of the internet and the global economy by creating a more secure and collaborative digital environment.

 Current state of the technology: standardisation and adoption